YOUR RATING

 First day

-One of the most exciting in the Veneto region: the Pasubio’s 52 Tunnels Trail is much more than just a hike.
-And the added value comes from walking alongside an expert guide.
-Built in 1917 as a military route during World War I, today it is a hiking trail unique in Europe, among the most spectacular in the entire Pre-Alpine range.
-Along its 6 km—2 of which are entirely carved into the rock—you’ll find 52 tunnels and breathtaking views of the Val Leogra and the Vicentine Pre-Alps, and the thrill of literally walking through history.
-We reach Bocchetta Campiglia (1,219 m) via a comfortable minibus transfer, and the actual hike begins from here.
-We gain elevation on the slopes of Bella Laita, cross the picturesque Val Camossara, and look out over the “Vai” area, narrow gorges beloved by mountaineers.
-After skirting the Val Fontana d’Oro Pass, a final thrilling stretch carved into the rock leads us to the Porte del Pasubio and the Papa Mountain Hut, nestled in a lunar landscape steeped in history.
+One of the most thrilling historical hiking experiences in Veneto: the Pasubio 52 Tunnels Trail is much more than just a hike.
+And the added bonus is walking alongside an expert guide.
+Built in 1917 as a military route during World War I, today it is a hiking trail unique in Europe and among the most spectacular in the entire Pre-Alpine range.
+Along its 6 km—2 of which are entirely carved into the rock—you’ll encounter 52 tunnels, breathtaking views of the Val Leogra and the Vicentine Prealps, and the thrill of literally walking through history.
+We reach Bocchetta Campiglia (1,219 m) via a comfortable minibus transfer, and from here the actual trek begins.
+We gain elevation on the slopes of Bella Laita, cross the picturesque Val Camossara, and look out over the “vai” area—narrow gorges beloved by mountaineers.
+After skirting the Val Fontana d’Oro Pass, a final thrilling stretch carved into the rock leads us to the Porte del Pasubio and the Papa Refuge, nestled in a lunar landscape steeped in history.

-In the afternoon, the return journey will follow the Strada degli Scarubbi, gentler but no less charming, which takes us back to Bocchetta Campiglia.
-Here, a well-deserved break, perhaps with a traditional snack, a refreshing beer, and some shopping at the mountain hut.
-Transfer to the lodge by minibus and free evening.
-This unforgettable day of trekking on Pasubio, perfect for those who love the mountains, history, and nature.
+In the afternoon, the return journey will follow the Strada degli Scarubbi, a gentler but no less fascinating route, which takes us back to Bocchetta Campiglia.
+Here, a well-deserved break—perhaps with a traditional snack, a refreshing beer, and some shopping at the mountain hut.
+Transfer back to the lodge by minibus and free evening.
+This unforgettable day of trekking on Pasubio comes to an end, perfect for those who love the mountains, history, and nature.

-N.B.
-Those wishing to arrive the evening before may request an additional overnight stay in Schio.
+Note: Those who wish to arrive the night before may request an additional night’s stay in Schio.

-In the evening, you’ll have the opportunity to meet the guide for a brief briefing and slide show, featuring a historical overview of the city of Schio and Pasubio.
+In the evening, you will have the opportunity to meet the guide for a brief briefing and a slide show providing historical context on the city of Schio and Mount Pasubio.

 Second day

-During the morning, we will visit the main symbols of this glorious past: the romantic Jacquard Garden, the monumental Fabbrica Alta, and the evocative Conte Wool Mill area , and the New Workers’ Quarter, an enlightened example of social housing.
-We’ll also admire the iconic Omo, a statue symbolizing the working-class identity, and the Civic Theater, the cultural heart of the city.
+During the morning, we will visit the main symbols of this glorious past: the romantic Jacquard Garden, the monumental Fabbrica Alta, the evocative area of the Lanificio Conte, and the Nuovo Quartiere Operaio, an enlightened example of social housing.
+We will also admire the iconic Omo, a statue symbolizing the working-class identity, and the Teatro Civico, the cultural heart of the city.

-A true journey through memory, architecture, and industry: ideal for those seeking a different kind of cultural vacation, discovering a lesser-known but surprising side of Veneto.
+A true journey through history, architecture, and industry: ideal for those seeking a unique cultural getaway to discover a lesser-known yet surprising side of Veneto.
 We’ll say goodbye before lunch—see you next time!

-From the Milan-Venice highway, near Vicenza, take the "Valdastico" (A31) and exit at Thiene-Schio.
-The hotel offers paid parking for a small additional fee.
+From the Milan-Venice highway, take the "Valdastico" (A31) near Vicenza and exit at Thiene-Schio.
+The hotel has parking available.

 Schio is accessible from Vicenza via a direct train line.
 For more information, visit www.trenitalia.it.
 The hotel is a 3-minute walk from the Schio train station.